 This is not austerity as governments don’t pay interest on their debts but instead receive interest on their borrowings.

-Ending interest reduces leverage and this can stabilise the financial system and the economye.
-The holding fee can ensure that the economy will flourish.
+Ending interest reduces leverage and this can stabilise the financial system and the economy.
+The holding fee help to make the economy flourish.
 Money with a holding fee has brought the economy of the Austrian town of Wörgl back to life in the midst of the Great Depression.
 Ancient Egypt had a financial system with this money for more than 1,000 years.
 Usury can end very soon and it may never come back.

 If you like this post, then you might also like:

 During the Great Depression people were desperate.
 In the small Austrian town of Wörgl a new form of money was introduced.
 This produced an economic miracle.